Nothing will stand in your way

 Germany 1986

 1. Necropolis 2.
 Don't Mess Around With The Bitch 3.
 Devils Dancer 4.
 Queen Of Siam 5.
 Roadcrew 6.
 Walpurgisnight 7.
 Bursting Rest 8.
 Dear Little Friend 9.
-Torches Of Fire
+Torches Of Hire

 HOLY MOSES - Finished With The Dogs